Opioid Use Disorder

 - Experiencing withdrawal (opioid withdrawal syndrome) or taking opioids (or a closely related substance) to relieve or avoid withdrawal symptoms.

 While opioid use disorder is similar to other substance use disorders in many respects, it has several unique features.
-Opioids can lead to physical dependence within a short time, as little as 4-8 weeks.2 In chronic users, the abruptly stopping use of opioids leads to severe symptoms, including generalized pain, chills, cramps, diarrhea, dilated pupils, restlessness, anxiety, nausea, vomiting, insomnia, and very intense cravings.
+Opioids can lead to physical dependence within a short time, as little as 4-8 weeks.3 In other words, the body will become used to opioids so that it has difficulty functioning without opioids.
+With chronic use, abruptly stopping use of opioids leads to withdrawal symptoms, including generalized pain, chills, cramps, diarrhea, dilated pupils, restlessness, anxiety, nausea, vomiting, insomnia, and very intense cravings.
+However, people do not die from opioid withdrawal.
 Because these symptoms are severe it creates significant motivation to continue using opioids to prevent withdrawal.

-As with other addictions, both genetic factors and environmental factors, such as ease of access, contribute to the risk of opioid use disorder.
-Access to prescription opioids and to heroin have contributed to the current opioid epidemic.2
+As with other substance use disorders, both genetic factors and environmental factors, such as exposure to trauma or ease of access, contribute to the risk of opioid use disorder.4 Access to prescription opioids and to heroin have contributed to the current opioid epidemic.

-According to the American Medical Association (AMA), an estimated 3 to 19 percent of people who take prescription pain medications develop an addiction to them.3 People misusing opioids may try to switch from prescription pain killers to heroin when it is more easily available.
-About 45 percent of people who use heroin started with an addiction to prescription opioids, according to the AMA.
+According to the American Medical Association (AMA), an estimated 3% to 19% of people who take prescription pain medications develop an addiction to them.5 People misusing opioids may try to switch from prescription pain killers to heroin when it is more easily available.
+About 45% of people who use heroin started with an addiction to prescription opioids, according to the AMA.

-Three FDA-approved medications are commonly used to treat opioid addiction:
+Three U.S. Food and Drug Administration (FDA)-approved medications are commonly used to treat opioid use disorder:

-- Methadone – Prevents withdrawal symptoms and reduces cravings in people addicted to opioids.
+- Methadone – Prevents withdrawal symptoms and reduces cravings in people with OUD.
 It does not cause a euphoric feeling once patients become tolerant to its effects.
 It is available only in specially regulated clinics.

-- Buprenorphine – Blocks the effects of other opioids, reduces or eliminates withdrawal symptoms and reduces cravings.
-Buprenorphine treatment (detoxification or maintenance) is provided by specially trained and qualified physicians, nurse practitioners and physician assistants (having received a waiver from the Drug Enforcement Administration) in office-based settings.
+- Buprenorphine (Subutex)– Partially blocks the effects of other opioids, displaces current opioids in the body, and reduces or eliminates withdrawal symptoms and cravings.
+Buprenorphine treatment (detoxification or maintenance) is provided by specially trained and qualified clinicians who have received a waiver from the DEA).

 - Naltrexone – Blocks the effects of other opioids preventing the feeling of euphoria.
 It is available from office-based providers in pill form or monthly injection.

 The National Institute on Drug Abuse (NIDA) emphasizes that these medications do not substitute one addiction for another.
-The dosage of medication used in treatment does not get a person high—it helps reduce opioid cravings and withdrawal.
+The dosage of medication used in treatment does not cause euphoria (a high)—it helps reduce opioid cravings and withdrawal.
 It helps restore balance to the brain circuits affected by addiction.

-Different levels of treatment may be needed by different individual or at different times – outpatient counseling, intensive outpatient treatment, inpatient treatment, or long-term therapeutic communities.
+Different levels of treatment may be needed by different individuals or at different times, including outpatient counseling, intensive outpatient treatment, inpatient treatment, or long-term therapeutic communities.
 Opioid use disorder often requires continuing care to be effective.
 Evidence-based care for opioid use disorder involves several components, including:

 - Long-term management – Addiction is a chronic condition with the potential for both recovery and recurrence.
-Long-term outpatient care is important.
+Long-term outpatient care and support is important.

 Prevention and Public Health

-Naloxone (Narcan, Evzio) is a potentially life-saving medication used to quickly reverse an opioid overdose.
-It can reverse and block the effects of other opioids and return normal breathing to someone whose breathing has slowed or stopped because of an opioid overdose.
+Naloxone (Narcan, Evzio) is a life-saving medication used to quickly reverse an opioid overdose.
+It can reverse and block the effects of opioids and return normal breathing to someone whose breathing has slowed or stopped because of an opioid overdose.
 It is available as a prefilled auto-injection device, as a nasal spray and as an injectable.
+Naloxone is safe and has no effects if administered to someone not experiencing an opioid overdose.9

 In April 2018, U.S. Surgeon General Jerome M. Adams, M.D., M.P.H., released a public health advisory to urge more Americans to carry naloxone.
 More information from NIDA on Naloxone can be found here.